b-ryan/dotfiles/README.md

 ## Installation

-Just run make install.
+Just run

+    ./install

 It will create symlinks for all the dot-files in your home directory.
+If you don't want it to force the links to be created (in case those files already exist in your home directory), you can instead run

+    ./install --no-force